-In October 2014, Statnett was granted two licenses for HVDC cables to Germany and UK with a capacity of 1400 MW each.
-The Norwegian TSO in cooperation with the German TSO (Tennet) is developing the Nordlink-cable to Germany, which is expected to be commissioned in 2020.
+In October 2014, the TSO (Statnett), was granted licenses to build two HVDC cables to respectively Germany and UK, each with a capacity of 1400 MW.
+The Norwegian TSO in cooperation with the German TSO (Tennet) is developing the NordLink-cable to Germany, which is expected to be commissioned in 2020.
 In addition, Statnett and National Network in UK have signed a cooperation agreement with the aim of commissioning the DC cable between Norway and UK within 2022.